 |

-Post by andrzejbubez on Mar 16, 2011 19:14:22 GMT
+Mar 16, 2011 19:14:22 GMT

-I remember years back that there was a fully chopped one ie with no roof what so ever kinda roadster with pink slpodges over it looked cool and was for sale in custom car or street machine
+i remember years back that there was a fully chopped one ie with no roof what so ever kinda roadster with pink slpodges over it looked cool and was for sale in custom car or street machine

 |